friendica/red/doc/Account-Basics.md

 *Terms Of Service*

 Click the link to read the site's terms of service.
-This will open in a new tab.
-Once you've read them, tick the box to confirm.
+Once you've read them, tick the box in the register form to confirm.

 *Register*